 But the objection breaks on the conjunction.
 Paul does not set the command against God's working; he grounds it in God's working with the word "for."
 The structure is not "work, because the outcome depends on you," but "work, because it is God who works in you the willing and the doing."
 The command and the sovereignty are not competitors; the second is the stated reason the first can be obeyed.
 And then look at the object Paul assigns to God's working — he does not stop at the deeds, where the synergist might concede God's help while reserving the will as the autonomous human contribution.
 Paul names "to will."
 The very faculty the objection wants to keep sovereign and self-moved is the thing the verse says God energizes.
 So the imperative does prove human responsibility is real — and the doctrines of grace insist it is real, that we genuinely will and genuinely act and are genuinely accountable.
 What the imperative cannot prove is that the will is the uncaused, decisive contribution we add, because the same passage that issues the command names God as the one working the willing behind it.
 The dilemma "either God or I" is a false fork; Paul walks straight between its horns and tells us the truth that contains them both: I work, because God works in me even the wanting to.
 And the "fear and trembling" seals it — the right response to "God works in you to will" is neither the synergist's self-confidence nor the quietist's slack, but the trembling awe of a creature who realizes the living God is operating in the depths of his own desires.

-This is the site's case for irresistible grace proven from its most interior point — not the opening of a heart or the raising of a corpse, but the working of the will itself from the inside.
+Every other proof of irresistible grace describes what God does to a will — opens it, raises it, cuts the stone out of it.
+Philippians 2:13 is the one that goes inside and says what He does in it.
 Where the washing of rebirth shows God giving the new life, this shows God operating the new life's first motions of desire.
 Where the Lord opened Lydia's heart so that she paid attention, this names the energy that does the opening from within.
 Where no one can come unless the Father draws states the inability, and the mind that cannot submit diagnoses the rebel will, this supplies the cure that reaches all the way to the will and works in it the very submission it could not produce.
 Where the heart of stone becomes a heart of flesh and grace seizes a man riding the other way, this shows the seized will, afterward, freely and gladly willing — because God is working the willing.
-Six facets, one stone: a grace that does not override the will from outside but renews it from within, so that the freest thing you ever do is the surest evidence that God did it.
+Six approaches, one finding: a grace that does not override the will from outside but renews it from within, so that the freest thing you ever do is the surest evidence that God did it.

 And the chamber sits in the same letter as another: a few sentences earlier Paul has already said that "he who began a good work in you will carry it on to completion."
 Chapter one names the God who begins and completes; chapter two shows how he carries it on — by working in you, day after day, the willing and the doing.
 The completion of chapter one is the daily energizing of chapter two.